hanimao/devOps-notes-/AWS.md

 Elastic IP is not the best practice for scalability and flexibility.
 Use load balancer instead.
 You can only have 5 elastic ip in your account and request more from AWS.
 Reconsider set up and look at other ways to manage resources

-**EBS** - (elastic block service)
+**EBS** - (elastic block store)

 - A network drive that you can attach to EC2 instances
 - Virtual storage
 - The data on the EBS volume remains even after their termination.
 - Bound to a specific AZ BUT can snapshot the vol and create new ones in diff zones.

-AMI
+**AMI**
-- A pre configured template that contains all the info needed to launch EC2 instance for ex softwa
+- A pre configured template that contains all the info needed to launch EC2 instance for ex software, configuration, operating system, monitoring
+- Faster boot time as your software is pre packaged.
+- Use AMI to launch instance to save time.
+- Specific region unless copied to another.
+- Launch EC2 from A public AMI, own, or AWS marketplace.

+**EFS** (Elastic file system)
+- Managed network file system which allows you to create a shared file system that can be mounted on many EC2.
+- EC2 works in multi AZ - a data stored in EFS is highly available and redundant across different AZs.
+- Scalability - grows auto as data is added.